MercioRodrigues/SOC-SOAR-Project/README.md

 ## Objective

 The objective of this project was to set up and configure a Security Operations Center (SOC) using Wazuh and TheHive for monitoring and responding to security incidents.
-Using Shuffle, the project involved creating a scalable, automated security monitoring system capable of detecting and responding to threats.
+Using Shuffle, the project evolved creating a scalable, automated security monitoring system capable of detecting and responding to threats.

 ### Skills Learned